 Steve Roberts has been a journalist for almost 50 years, covering some of the major events of his time, from the antiwar movement and student revolts of the 60s and 70s to President Reagan's historic trip to Moscow in 1988 and twelve presidential election campaigns.

-A well-known commentator on many Washington-based TV shows, Roberts also appears regularly as a political analyst on the ABC radio network and is a substitute host on NPR's Diane Rehm Show.
+A well-known commentator on many Washington-based TV shows, Roberts also appears regularly as a political analyst on the ABC radio network.

 From This Day Forward